Prepare for your Wilderness Medicine course

 WRT accepts payments online via credit or debit cards.
 For intact groups such as summer camp counselors or university students, we can also accept a single check.
 Payment in full is due upon enrollment.
 Enrollments are non-transferrable.

-Cancellations 31 days or more before the start of a course will be refunded in full, minus a 3% application fee.
+Cancellations 31 days or more before the start of a course will be refunded in full.
 We cannot offer any refund 30 days or fewer before the start of a course.